 You obsess about the company during personal time.
 Dude, it’s not your company.
 It’s a job that should be enjoyable and fun, and invigorate your mind, and from which you can learn.
 And maybe, someday, provide a nice financial pop upon a successful exit.
 If you’re mentally churning over the day’s events or have trouble sleeping, you’ve lost your balance.
 Obsessing about what’s happening is a red flag that things are not right.
 Yeah, you might save the day just like your favorite movie star.
 Or you might get burned in the end and treated like crap.
 Care to place bets?

 A founders’ list would be different and shorter.
 Founders are expected to stay put.
 You dudes have a big chunk of the company, in return for which you get to harden the fuck up and go down with the sinking ship.
 (The hoi polloi get the Schadenfreude of remembering all the times you said they didn’t grok your vision’s awesomeness.)

-The list would also be shorter for those covered by employment contracts with a severance.
-Congratulations on having a severance package but be careful what you wish for.
-Severance agreements will bias you to stay longer in a bad situation, which is, after all, partly what they’re designed to do.
+The list would also be shorter if you’re covered by employment contract with a severance.
+Congratulations on having a severance package but be careful what you wish for, because they bias you to stay longer in a bad situation.
 You start thinking how you’d be better off if you could maneuver into being terminated without cause, instead of quitting.
 Or you start documenting events so you can claim leaving with good reason.
 Before you know it you’ve gone insane.
 But that’s a blog post for another day.